 “I have never been more satisfied with an attorney than I have been with Eleanor Cleary.
 You are definitely the attorney in Columbia I recommend to all my friends and colleagues.
 THANK YOU Ellen.”Client in Charleston.

 Eleanor Duffy Cleary has compassionately and aggressively helped people with their legal needs for over 20 years.
 If you have been charged with DUI, a traffic offense, or any other criminal offense, contact our office now for a free consultation.
 We also handle appeals, pardons, parole hearings, expungements, and post-conviction relief.

 Ellen served for three years as an attorney coach in the South Carolina Bar’s Law-Related Education Mock Trial competition from 2003 to 2006.
 She coached E.L.
 Wright Middle School’s team of talented young people, which advanced to the state competition twice under her leadership.

-She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL), the National College for DUI Defense.
-Ellen is admitted to practice in all South Carolina Courts, the United District Court for the District of South Carolina, the United States Fourth Circuit Court of Appeals, and the United States Supreme Court.
+She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL), the National Association of Criminal Defense Lawyers (NACDL), and the National College for DUI Defense.
+Ellen is admitted to practice in all South Carolina Courts, the United District Court for the District of South Carolina.